william1357chen/xv7/README.md

 ## Project Overview
 This is a UNIX kernel programming passion project.
 The hope is to gain hands on system programming experience by re-creating a lightweight OS called xv6.
 Obviously, I want to add my own twist and make my life harder, which is why I want to re-implement xv6 in C++.
-This will help me understand whether an object-oriented language like C++ makes sense in terms of buliding an OS.
+This will help me understand whether an object-oriented language like C++ makes sense in terms of building an OS.
 This might sound stupid, but projects are meant to be fun and stupid, especially my projects!
 Below is the roadmap and what I would gain throughout the development of this project.

 ### What is xv6?
 [xv6](https://github.com/mit-pdos/xv6-public) is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6). xv6 loosely follows the structure and style of v6, but is implemented for a modern x86-based multiprocessor using ANSI C.